lidongze0629/Miscellaneous/IELTS/speaking/topic/future/technology.md

 ### Do you think it is mandatory to teach science in schools?

 ### Do you think modern technology has any negative influence on communication?

+### Do you think the latest technology plays an important role in a company’s development?